 The story is possibly the last reason to play this game unless you truly are invested in the "continuation" of the previous entries which were also minimal.
 There is the overall and perpetual lore that Castlevania: Symphony of the Night does well to perpetuate; creating a hierarchy of powerful monsters and answering eternal boyhood questions like, who would best who in a fight.

-Technical - Castlevania: Symphony of the Night Review
+Castlevania: Symphony of the Night TECHNICAL Performance

 In retrospect, Symphony of the Night may look better now than at the time of its release due to its sprite-based graphics.
 Because of this, the art style is much more appreciated as opposed to the jagged polygons of the era.
 Even with the beautiful 2D art style of a game like Guacamelee!, the smoothness of the high definition doesn't allow for the meticulous composition or rough sprites as seen with SotN.